wanadev/zabbix-agent-extension-couchdb3/README.rst

 Zabbix Agent extension to monitor CouchDB 3
 ===========================================

-This is an extension for the Zabbix Agent to enable it to monitor CouchDB 3 servers.
+This is an extension for the Zabbix 4.x Agent to enable it to monitor CouchDB 3 servers.

 Requirements
 ------------

+* Zabbix 4.0+
 * Python 3.5+
 * `py-zabbix <https://github.com/adubkov/py-zabbix>`_